jurisgalang/named-parameters/README.md

       include NamedParameters
     end

-Either way, now your class would now be able to  use the `has_named_parameters` clause as needed:
+Either way, you would now be able to  use the  `has_named_parameters` clause as needed:

     class YourClass
       has_named_parameters :your_method, :require => :param